16 ACPE Credits

 Cannes, France - When Lord Brougham, Chancellor of Britain was forced to make an unscheduled stop in Cannes on his journey to Italy, he was captivated by the natural setting of the village.
 Each winter he returned to Cannes which began a tourism industry as England's wealthy flocked to spend their holidays here.
 Today the rich and famous come from all over the world to participate in the elite Cannes Festival, which honors filmmakers from the world over.

-Ajaccio, Corsica, France - Ajaccio, Corsica is a gorgeous mix where French and Italian mix harmoniously in Corsican culture.
-Set between sandy beaches and a backdrop of rugged mountains, it is the birthplace of Napoleon Bonaparte and monuments and squares here celebrate his triumphs.
-Walk the trails through the fields, Bike to the beach or into the foothills, visit the market and sample their fresh mediterranean offerings or visit the mountains and delight in the scent of sun-warmed thyme.
-In short, soak up the experience of mediterranean island life.
+Ajaccio, Corsica, France - Ajaccio, Corsica is a gorgeous place where French and Italian influences mix harmoniously into the Corsican culture.
+Set between sandy beaches and rugged mountains, it is the birthplace of Napoleon Bonaparte; and numerous monuments and squares here celebrate his legacy.
+Bike to the beach or into the foothills, visit the market and sample fresh mediterranean offerings, or head out to the mountains and delight in the scent of sun-warmed thyme.
+In short, this is the place to live the mediterranean island life.

 At Sea - Cruising - Cruising